 This diagram shows a guitar and bass attached to the channel 1 and 2 line-level inputs, each via a mono effects processor.
 The Hi-Z switch is engaged on both channels.
-A microphone is connected to the following two channels and will handle lead and back-up vocal duties.
+A mic'd up drum kit utilizes the next four channels of the mixer.
+A microphone is connected to the following channel and will handle lead vocal duties.
 A phone is connected to the last channel on the board via Bluetooth.

 DRM18S powered subwoofers are connected to the left and right main outputs.
 Those are then connected to a pair of SRM215 | V-Class loudspeakers to complete the PA.
+Two SRM212 | V-Class loudspeakers are also set up as stage monitors and connect to the mixer's aux (monitor) output via graphic EQ.
+The aux mon controls of each channel allow you to create a stage monitor mix as desired.
 Headphones are used for monitoring and a footswitch allows you to mute/unmute the internal effects as desired.